raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 --- /task ---

 The example windmill uses the wheel as a base for the windmill _sails_.
-If your project also used the wheels, make sure that the motor is fixed to your project in a way that doesn't make the wheel rub against anything.
+If your project also uses wheels, make sure that the motor is fixed to your project in a way that doesn't make the wheel rub against anything.

 **Note:** The easiest way to attach the motor for a windmill is to stick it straight to the outside of the windmill building.

 ![Motor placement](images/motorsFor_windmillMotor.png)

-In the example, the back of the windmill is cut out to make access to the inside much easier.
+In the example, the back of the windmill is cut out to make it easier to access the inside.

 ![Back of windmill](images/motorsFor_windmillBack.png)